samuel-gamelin/Rabbits-and-Foxes/README.md

 <p align="center">
 <img src="documentation/uml/classDiagram.png">
 </p>
-Date: November 4, 2019
+Date: November 16, 2019

 ## Current Sequence Diagram

 <p align="center">
 <img src="documentation/uml/sequenceDiagram.png">
 </p>
-Date: November 4, 2019
+Date: November 16, 2019

 ## Road Map

-- Creating the View and Controller portions of the game
+- Adding an undo/redo feature to the game and a hint system utilizing a game solver
-  - Building a graphical user interface to allow the user to play the game interactively
+  - Adding the ability to see the next best move on the game board
+  - Incorporating an undo/redo to improve user experience
-  - Implementing unit tests for the Model portion of the game
+  - Updating and adding unit tests for the Model portion of the game
   - Continuing to implement gradual improvements
   - Continuing to document the development and design process